yvonnegichovi/alx-airbnb-database/database-adv-script/README.md

-Here's a cleaned-up, professional, and well-formatted version of your `README.md` file:

----

 # Unleashing Advanced Querying Power

 This project is a core component of the **ALX Airbnb Database Module**, aimed at equipping professional developers with advanced SQL querying and optimization techniques.